 - Bottom quartile performers had a hard bounce rate of 6.9%, while top quartile companies experienced a rate of only 0.1%.

-Below, additional key findings and benchmarks from the 2013 Email Marketing Metrics Study:
+Below, additional email marketing benchmarks and key findings from the 2013 Email Marketing Metrics Study:

 Unique open rate was defined in the report as the percentage of received messages that were opened by one recipient.